 Most of the time this solves your problem.
 Reason can be running multiple programs at the same time.
 Multitasking needs more memory and if you have lower RAM, your laptop is more vulnerable to heating.
 If you feel that your laptop is overheating, immediately save all important files and shut down your laptop.

 Give a few minutes to cool down the laptop.
 Most probably, this will solve your problem in most cases but if your laptop gets heated again, you may have to move down to other methods below.

 Clean Out the Vents using Dust Remover Spray

-We use our laptop exposed to the outer atmosphere and all type of surfaces like desks, tables and couch which makes it prone to dust.
-Vents will get dusty with time that traps the heat and ventilation system and your laptop will start heating.
+We use our laptop exposed to the outer atmosphere and all types of surfaces like desks, tables, and couches which makes it prone to dust.
+Vents will get dusty with a time that traps the heat and ventilation system and your laptop will start heating.